bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 $$ 50 \text{ mil barrels of oil} = 30 \text{ hundred thousand cars}$$

-Step 2: Since we are increasing the production of cars make the right hand side one
+Step 2: Since we are increasing the production of cars make the right hand side 1
 $$ \frac{50}{30} \text{ mil barrels of oil} = 1 \text{ hundred thousand cars}$$

 Step 3: Car production increases by $15-9=6$ so make the right hand side 6 by multiplying both sides by 6